rockymadden/circleci-cli/README.md

 A simple, yet extremely flexible command line interface for [CircleCI](https://circleci.com).
-Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex declarative/higher-order operations on responses, helping you perform complex piping/compositional operations with relative ease (see [integration tests](test/integration/circleci) for some simple examples).
+Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex declarative/higher-order operations on responses, helping you perform complex piping/compositional operations with relative ease (see the [integration tests](test/integration/circleci) for some simple examples).

 ## Installation
 ```bash